 Step 1: Seek leadership or administration support & approval.

-We have found the most beneficial NASP® programs start with the full support of their administration.
+We have found the most beneficial NASP® programs start with the full support of the school administration.

-The school’s principal’s familiarity with staff may be key to identifying the “ideal” educator to run the required in-school program.
 Your interest in bringing NASP® to a new school can aid in improving educational performance amongst students by introducing life lessons required to be successful in the classroom and in life.
 We believe NASP® is especially attractive to previously underserved student populations.
+The school principal’s familiarity with staff may be key to identifying the “ideal” educator to run the required in-school program.

-Each school and district has their own requirements to bringing in new curriculum.
+Each school and district has their own requirements for introducing new curriculum.

 You may need to gain approval from: